 Cons

-• It’s not cheap and can get really pricy if you have a big site with many languages.
+- It’s not cheap and can get really expensive if you have a big site with many languages.

-• Once you stop the subscription, you will lose all the translations.
+- Once you stop the subscription, you will lose all the translations unless you export them beforehand.

 Editing Translations